Property

 • other property

-While debts are not considered family property under The Family Property Act, they nonetheless form part of the big picture and must be factored into a property agreement.
-The Property Statement that must be filed with court applications involving family property can also act as a kind of worksheet for spouses who are considering making an agreement.
-Once spouses have a clear picture of all their debts and assets they can decide how to divide them.
+While debts do not count as family property, they must still be factored into a property agreement.
+The Property Statement is a document that is filed with court applications involving family property.
+However, spouses can also use it as a kind of worksheet to set out all the assets and debts when making an agreement.
+Once spouses have a clear picture of all their debts and assets, they can decide how to divide them.

 Agreement Checklist